Tanzu-Solutions-Engineering/tas-bosh-workshop-for-ops/Readme.md

 09901e52-1eb6-4f18-ac69-e56f4d04eb9e-05ee8942-b1dd-411d-b21e-e58864721187
 ```

+#### [Step 13.]
-13. Now that you have the GUID, you can run the following command to identify details around the application and where its running.
+Now that you have the GUID, you can run the following command to identify details around the application and where its running.

 ```